 #Curatorial: MAPA ART from Latin American

 In spring 2018, I co-founded MAPA, a not-for-profit association to promote Latin American Art.
 Its principal site is Zurich, Switzerland.
-In its first three years, MAPA funded and organized five exhibitions, two video screenings, a printmaking residency, and led several visits to exhibitions and cultural events on Latin America for its members in Zurich.
+In its first three years, MAPA funded and organized five exhibitions, three video screenings, a printmaking residency, and led several visits to exhibitions and cultural events on Latin America for its members in Zurich.
 Since 2021, it is my private project in collaboration with project partners.